-Very few customers are impacted by the changes to duties and we are working directly with each of them - these are payers of lottery, casino and totalisator duties and the Problem Gambling Levy, but I'll briefly cover these changes for your appreciation.
+Very few customers are impacted by the changes to duties and we are working directly with each of them - these are payers of lottery, casino and totalisator duties and the Problem Gambling Levy.
+Again, these changes won't impact tax intermediaries so we'll keep it brief.